Valentin D. Picasso, Assistant Professor

 Korede is from Nigeria, and received his BS degree in Agronomy from Iowa State University.
 He is currently doing a MSc in Agroecology, working on Kernza intermediate wheatgrass agronomic management practices, including optimal planting date and “varieties” for intercropping Kernza and legumes.

 Muhammet is from Turkey.
 He earned his MSc in Plant Breeding at Iowa state University and his PhD at University of Georgia, studying heterosis and breeding of alfalfa.
-He is working on resilience to alfalfa to climate change and kernza dual use systems.
+He worked on resilience to alfalfa to climate change and kernza dual use systems.
+He is a professor in Bioengineering at Adana Alparslan Turkes Science and Technology University, in Turkey.

-Juan is doing his MSc in Agricultural Science in Uruguay, studying resilience of alfalfa to climate variability in South America.
+Juan is an Agricultural Engineer (Ingeniero agronomo) from Universidad de la Republica (UDELAR) in Uruguay.
+He is studying an MSc in Agricultural Science in Uruguay, researching resilience of alfalfa to climate variability in South America.

 Abdul Mannan is a PhD student from the University of the Punjab in Lahore, Pakistan.
 His work is focusing primarily on heat stress in alternative crops (i.e. Morniga, Quinoa, Chea, Amaranth).
-He is currently working on his PhD thesis where he is evaluating the thermo–tolerance potential and its potential in Mung beans.
-He is a gold medalist in co-curricular activities.
+He is currently finishing his PhD thesis evaluating the thermo–tolerance potential in Mung beans.
 He is the advisor of the “Sino-US Food & Agriculture Innovation Center” in Pakistan.
 Abdul spent six months in the lab, working on Kernza and alfalfa projects, and as a teaching assistant in the Cropping System of the Tropics course.
 His philosophy is to build a bridge between US and Pakistan’s agricultural researchers.

 Jaris Emmanuel Veneros Guevara is from Peru.
 He is an Agronomist with a Master’s Degree in Environmental Sciences.
 He has worked at the International Potato Center (CIP), National Agrarian University La Molina and in other universities.
-He works as a lecturer at the National University Toribio Rodríguez de Mendoza, Chachapoyas, Amazonas, Peru at the School of Agronomy and Environmental Engineering (https://www.untrm.edu.pe/es/).
-He has experience in studies of Climate Change, Soil Erosion, Species Distribution, Geographic Information Systems (GIS) and Remote Sensing.
+He worked as a lecturer at the National University Toribio Rodríguez de Mendoza, Chachapoyas, Amazonas, Peru at the School of Agronomy and Environmental Engineering (https://www.untrm.edu.pe/es/).
 At UW he analyzed the potential global distribution of Thinopyrum intermedium under current climate conditions and in a climate change scenario using GIS.
+Now, he is studying a PhD in Ecology at Montana State University.

 Andres is from Uruguay, and obtained his Bachelors and MSc from University of Uruguay (UDELAR).
-He is a PhD student researching the adaptation of Kernza (Tinopiro) to temperate regions like Uruguay.
+He is a PhD student researching the adaptation of Kernza (Tinopiro) to temperate regions in South America (such as Uruguay).
 He conducted greenhouse and field experiments in Madison during 2018.

 Eduardo is from Venezuela, and obtained his MSc degree from University of Uruguay.
 He is a PhD student working on ecological intensification of dairy systems in Uruguay, comparing energy use, greenhouse gas emissions, nutrient balances and other impacts.
-He enjoys brewing craft Kernza beer.
+He enjoys brewing craft Kernza beer too.

 Nicolas Costa is from Uruguay and is an Agronomist MSc candidate at University of Uruguay (UDELAR).
 He is interested in addressing sustainability issues of production systems as a driver to achieve a more resilient agriculture adapted to climate change.
 He has worked on estimating national Greenhouse Gas Inventory in AFOLU sector for Uruguay and collaborating with the construction of domestic Measurement, Report and Verification system to monitoring the implementation of the National Determined Contribution (national commitments at UNFCCC to mitigate GHG emissions).